mschuchard/puppet-check/README.md

 `reek` will automatically be installed as a dependency and checks enabled during style checks if your Ruby version is `>= 2.1`. `rspec`, `rspec-puppet`, and `beaker` are forthcoming purely optional dependency checks.

 ## Contributing
 Code should pass all spec tests.
 New features should involve new spec tests.
 Adherence to Rubocop and Reek is expected where not overly onerous or where the check is of dubious cost/benefit.

+A `Dockerfile` is provided for easy `rake` testing.
+A `Vagrantfile` is provided for easy gem building, installation, and post-installation testing.

-While the version is currently tagged as `< 1.0.0`, please consult the `CHANGELOG` for the current development roadmap and contributing guidelines.
+Please consult the `CHANGELOG` for the current development roadmap.